josegocampo/hcEsperanzino/README.md

 *   returns >>>   //** **a list with an individual player's past games, with scores per hole, hc, gross, and net score, game id,  and date.

+**<span style="text-decoration:underline;">Games endpoint:</span>**

+**GET  (“/games/”)  **//returns a list of all the games played

+*   returns >>>   an array of objects, each object containing all previous games

+**POST (“/games/”)  **//posts a new game to the database.

+*   no need to send any data in the request, as we are only looking for an id here which will be created automatically as the primary key.

+**GET (“/games/:id”) **// returns a specific game

+*   returns >>>   an object containing the info for a specific game.

+**GET  (“/games/gameinfo”)  **//returns a list of all the games played and their info.

+*   returns >>>   an array of objects, each object containing all previous games with their info, date, players, player scores, comes from the player_games table which joins the players and games tables.

+**GET (“games/:id/gameinfo”)  **// returns the complete info for a specific game.

+*   returns >>> an array of objects in which every object is the information of a player for that specific game, comes for the player_games table which joins players and games.

+**POST (“/games/:id/gameinfo”)  **//posts new game information to a game after it has been finished.

+*   sent object requires >>>> per each player playing, we have to sent an object with the following data:

+	game_id, player_id, holes_played, hc_score, gross_score, net_score and the individual score per each hole, hole1, hole2, ….hole9.

 **<span style="text-decoration:underline;">Handicaps endpoint (Optional thinking if I really want or need this):</span>**

 **GET  (“/players/handicaps”)  **//returns a list of all players handicaps and their history.